 Blend all ingredients together

-Add the barbadine flesh, carnation milk (or evaporated milk or dairy free milk) and condensed milk (or sugar or any choice of sweetener) to the blender.
-Also include vanilla essence (or your choice of essence), spices like nutmeg, cinnamon and Angostura bitters.
+Step 6: Add the barbadine flesh, carnation milk (or your choice of milk) and condensed milk (or your choice of sweetener) to the blender.
+Also include vanilla essence, spices like nutmeg, cinnamon and Angostura bitters.

 One large barbadine will make a large pitcher of barbadine punch.
 You can pour the punch into popsicle molds or ice trays to freeze the drink for later.